MetinKONUK/Simple-Calculator/README.md

 # Simple-Calculator
-A calculator which has adding and multiplying functions by python
+A calculator which has addition and multiplication functions.
+Language:python